 The benefits this provides will depend on the type of meat and the quality of the meat.
-For those of you with a little knowledge of Japan, you probably know about wagyu beef.
-If you can get that, free-range (pastured), then you’re in for a treat.
+Those of you with a little knowledge of Japan probably know about Wagyu beef.
+If you can get that, grass-fed (free-range/pastured), then you’re in for a treat.

 Japanese Pickles つけもの